-It’s possible you’re at risk of a nutrient deficiency, poisoning, or even postpartum mental health conditions such as depression (source).
+It’s possible you’re at risk of a nutrient deficiency, poisoning, or even postpartum mental health conditions such as depression (5).

-Pica in pregnancy isn’t common but don’t be embarrassed to talk to your doctor if you are experiencing this symptom.
+Pica in pregnancy isn’t very common, but don’t be embarrassed to talk to your doctor if you are experiencing this symptom.

 What Can I Do To Reduce Cravings?

-When it comes to cravings, generally there is not a lot you can do about them.
-You will continue to crave the food until you eat it, or until another craving comes along.
+When it comes to cravings, generally, there is not much you can do about them.
+You will continue to crave the food until you eat it or until another craving comes along.

-If you find you are craving highly-caloric foods, then you may want to consider eating teeny tiny portions of them, or making low-calorie versions with healthier substitutes.
+If you find you are craving highly caloric foods, you may want to consider eating teeny tiny portions of them or making low-calorie versions with healthier substitutes.

-If you are experiencing pica, there is a chance you are suffering a deficiency, especially if your pica is recurring.
+If you are experiencing pica, there is a chance you are suffering from a deficiency (like anemia), especially if your pica is recurring.
 Talk to your doctor about your diet, and you might have some blood tests done.